Over 1,900 history buffs visited the tower during Doors Open 2019. Watch for our virtual experience Sept. 26 - Oct. 11, 2020.

 Electricity replaced steam in 1963 and the standpipe was taken out of active service.

-Our most-asked question is "Can we climb the stairway inside?"
-For insurance purposes, the staircase is used only for maintenance.
+"Can we climb the stairway inside?"
+For safety and insurance requirements, the staircase is used only for maintenance.
 Using 1874 specifications, the 213-step steel staircase was not designed to support heavy traffic or provide for safety.
-It is wide enough for one person to perform any necessary maintenance.
+It's wide enough for one person to perform any necessary maintenance.
 John Gurda notes in his book "A City Built on Water," that Milwaukeeans worked six-day-weeks in the 1870s with little time for recreational tower climbing.
 You can virtually "climb the stairway" by paging through the series of photos below.

 The tower is located at 2288 N. Lake Dr. at East North Avenue.

 A three-year exterior and interior restoration was completed in June 2018.
 Read more about the project to the right on this page.